versus/konfig/README.md

 If you run this example with `-help` or `--help` flag, you will see `-enabled` and `-log.level` flags are also added with descriptions!

+### Options

+You can pass a list of options to `Pick` (and `PickAndLog`).
+These options are helpers for specific situations and setups.

+For example, `konfig.Telepresence()` option lets you read configuration files when running your application in a [Telepresence](https://www.telepresence.io) shell.
+You can read more about _Telepresence_ proxied volumes [here](https://www.telepresence.io/howto/volumes.html).

 ### Debugging

 If you are not sure how your configuration values are going to be read,